 Axis Long Term Equity Fund has remained a market leader in the ELSS category of mutual funds both in terms of long term returns and AUM.
 From 5-year returns perspective, it has outperformed its benchmark and continues to beat its peers.

-Being managed by Jinesh Gopani since its launch, the fund has given returns at 19.50% in last five years beating its benchmark S&P BSE 200 TRI by a significant margin.
+Being managed by Jinesh Gopani since its launch, the fund has given returns at 12.24% in last 5 years beating its benchmark S&P BSE 200 TRI by a significant margin.

 The fund has allocated about 68% of the assets to large cap, 30% to mid cap and about 1.74% to small-cap stocks giving investors much comfort in terms of market volatility.
 With just 30 stocks in its portfolio and more than 40% allocation to the financial sector, it makes the fund very much concentrated.